 I corresponded with Dr. Hillier, from whom I discovered that the company with the rights to the font went out of business.
 No further information was forthcoming about when Dr. Hillier might be able to recover the rights so that he could sell his font on his own.

-We found a few other open source and paid fonts, but either the trail died out on them or we didn’t think the aesthetic was right.
+I found a few other open source and paid fonts, but either the trail died out on them or the aesthetic was not right.

-As our search continues for the perfect font, we will definitely keep in mind the features that will make “MIsho of the Mountain” an enjoyable experience for all readers.
+As production progresses, I will definitely keep in mind the features that will make “Misho of the Mountain” an enjoyable experience for all readers.

 Fonts That Have Been Proposed for Dyslexia